-Because of its high citral and geraniol content, lemongrass oil is known to repel bugs such as mosquitoes and ants.
+Because of its high citral and geraniol content, lemongrass oil is known to repel bugs, such as mosquitoes and ants.
 This natural repellant has a mild smell and can be sprayed directly on the skin.
-You can even use lemongrass oil to kill fleas; add about five drops of oil to water and create your own spray, then apply the spray to your pet’s coat.
-(5)
+You can even use lemongrass oil to kill fleas.

 5. Stress and Anxiety Reducer

-A study published in the Journal of Alternative and Complimentary Medicine reveals that when subjects were exposed to an anxiety-causing situation and smelled the scent of lemongrass oil (three and six drops), unlike the control groups, the lemongrass group experienced a decrease in anxiety and subjective tension, immediately after treatment administration.
-(6)
+A study published in the Journal of Alternative and Complimentary Medicine revealed that when subjects were exposed to an anxiety-causing situation and smelled the scent of lemongrass oil (three and six drops), unlike the control groups, the lemongrass group experienced a decrease in anxiety and subjective tension immediately after treatment administration.

 To relieve stress, create your own lemongrass massage oil or add lemongrass oil to your body lotion.
 You can also try having a cup of lemongrass tea at night before bed to experience calming lemongrass tea benefits.

 Do you have sore muscles, or are you experiencing cramps or muscle spasms?
 Lemongrass oil benefits also include its ability to help relieve muscle aches, cramps and spasms.
 It may also help improve circulation.

 Try rubbing diluted lemongrass oil on your body, or make your own lemongrass oil foot bath.